dochy-ksti/docchi/docchi_intf/readme.md

-The Dochy Interface component generates the source code to access Dochy Data.
+The Docchi Interface component generates the source code to access Docchi Data.

 More explanations to be added...